PowerDNS/pdns/docs/modes-of-operation.rst

 To use native replication, configure your backend storage to do the replication and do not configure PowerDNS to do so.

+Typically, a database slave will be configured as read-only as uni-directional database replication is usually sufficient.
+A PowerDNS server only requires database write access if it is participating as a master or slave in zone transfers, or has a frontend attached for managing records etc.

 .. _master-operation:

 Master operation